jungleroboticsprogramming/Mettaton/Readme.md

 --Ryan Longood, Programming Captain 2016

-Feel free to contact me for any help you may need: longoodr@gmail.com
+Feel free to contact me for any help you may need.
+Email me at longoodr@gmail.com or text me at (804) 840-7372.
-(804) 840-7372